Alexandru D. Ionescu

-Alexandru D. Ionescu is a mathematician and academic who serves as a professor of mathematics at Princeton University.
+Alexandru Dan Ionescu is a mathematician and academic who serves as a professor of mathematics at Princeton University.

 Ionescu's research primarily focuses on partial differential equations (PDEs) and mathematical physics.
 He is a fellow of the American Mathematical Society, a member of the American Academy of Sciences and Letters, and was an invited speaker at the International Congress of Mathematicians in 2022.

 Education and career

-Ionescu earned his B.S. in Mathematics from the Massachusetts Institute of Technology in 1995.
-He then obtained both his M.A. in Mathematics in 1997 and his Ph.D. in Mathematics in 1999 from Princeton University.
+Ionescu earned his B.S. in mathematics from the Massachusetts Institute of Technology in 1995.
+He then obtained both his M.A. in mathematics in 1997 and his Ph.D. in mathematics in 1999 from Princeton University.

 Ionescu held postdoctoral appointments at the Institute for Advanced Study and the Massachusetts Institute of Technology.
 In 2002, he joined the University of Wisconsin–Madison as an assistant professor, was promoted to associate professor in 2005, and became a full professor in 2008.
 Since 2010, he has served as a professor at Princeton University.